Deerhoof: Format experimentation

-Building on "I Did Crimes For You", during this time they continued to record themselves in a rented rehearsal space in Oakland.
-Musical influences from the Beach Boys, new romanticism, tropicalia, and the Congotronics series all found their way onto 2011's Deerhoof vs. Evil.
-The band released the album one track at a time via different media outlets online, with a full map and schedule available on their own website.
-The album received critical acclaim notably from Entertainment Weekly, MOJO, and Paste.
+Building on "I Did Crimes For You", during this time Deerhoof continued to record in a rented rehearsal space in Oakland.
+Musical influences from the Beach Boys, new romanticism, tropicalia, and the Congotronics series found their way onto 2011's Deerhoof vs. Evil.
+The band released the album one track at a time via different media outlets online, with a full map and schedule available on its website.
+The album was acclaimed by Entertainment Weekly, MOJO, and Paste.
 Matt Goldman's design was the second Deerhoof album cover to feature a mushroom cloud.
-A remix of "Behold a Marvel in the Darkness" was done by Shugo Tokumaru.
+Shugo Tokumaru remixed "Behold a Marvel in the Darkness".
 Deerhoof immediately initiated a 7-inch series wherein guest vocalists (including Jeff Tweedy of Wilco, Kevin Barnes of Of Montreal, singer-songwriter David Bazan, rapper Busdriver, and others) sang new lyrics over an instrumental of a Deerhoof vs. Evil song of their choice.

-Deerhoof were The Wire magazine's January 2011 cover story.
-They contributed to Polyvinyl's benefit compilation Japan 3.11.11 joining in the relief efforts to help with the devastation from March's earthquake and tsunami.
-Throughout the summer of 2011, Deerhoof toured in an international supergroup alongside Konono N°1, Juana Molina, Kasai Allstars and others, called Congotronics Vs. Rockers.
-Their onstage repertoire included the Deerhoof song "Super Duper Rescue Heads" from Deerhoof Vs. Evil.
+Deerhoof was The Wire magazine's January 2011 cover story.
+It contributed to Polyvinyl's benefit compilation Japan 3.11.11, joining the relief efforts for March's earthquake and tsunami.
+Over the summer of 2011, Deerhoof toured with Congotronics Vs. Rockers, an international supergroup, alongside Konono N°1, Juana Molina, Kasai Allstars, and others.
+Its onstage repertoire included the Deerhoof song "Super Duper Rescue Heads" from Deerhoof Vs. Evil.
 In April 2012 Deerhoof collaborated with Questlove, Reggie Watts, Sasha Grey, and others in a conceptual concert event called Shuffle Culture at Brooklyn Academy of Music.
 In April 2012 a young adult fiction book, Rules to Rock By, by Josh Farrar was published; it is about a 12-year-old girl who is inspired by Deerhoof to form her own band.
 Deerhoof's version of LiLiPUT's "Hitchhike" appears on the soundtrack.
 In June 2012 at a Deerhoof performance in Chicago's Millennium Park, contemporary classical music ensemble Dal Niente performed Marcos Balter's arrangement of Deerhoof's "Eaguru Guru".
-In the same month Deerhoof and The Flaming Lips performed onstage together playing songs by King Crimson, Canned Heat, and Deerhoof.
+The same month, Deerhoof and The Flaming Lips performed songs by King Crimson, Canned Heat, and Deerhoof onstage together.